March flew by, and it’s time to set up April, so welcome to another Plan With Me post where we’ll be creating an April Bullet Journal Setup.

 He is the cutest, smartest, and simply the best little boy ever.
 Here let me include a little photo here.

 Ok, ok!
 I promise I’m not turning into a crazy dog mom who makes everything about her puppy!
 I’m just very excited to finally make my dream come true and give a good family to this little precious one.

-Oh, and in case you want some inspo of other themes you can find ideas from other creators at the end of the post!
+Oh, and if you want some inspo of other themes, you can find ideas from other creators at the end of the post!

 This post may contain affiliate links.
 They will be of no extra expense for you, but I receive a small credit.
 Please see my Disclosure for more details.
 Thank you for supporting Masha Plans!

 I could never imagine loving anything as much as I love Bruce, and I’m so glad that with Bullet Journaling you actually have an opportunity to bring your loved ones to your journal.

 This theme didn’t turn out exactly the way I wanted it to, but I still think it’s one of my favorites because I get to add so many pictures of his cute little face.

 Here is what I used for this theme:

 - Archer and Olive A5 journal (nothing can beat 160v GSM paper!)

 - Silver cover which is finally available for sale!